General Business Terms

 - Offers made by the Seller – including the prices quoted – shall be subject to change without notice and non-binding unless they are explicitly defined as binding.
 This shall also apply to any offers made in promotional material, advertisements etc. Individual offers made by the Seller shall be binding on it for 90 calendar days.
 The Buyer shall be bound by its order for 90 days.

-- Declarations of acceptance and all orders shall become effective only if confirmed by the Seller in writing.
+- 2. Declarations of acceptance and all orders shall become effective only if confirmed by the Seller in text form (Article 126b German Civil Code (BGB)).

 - Drawings, illustrations, measurements, weights and other specifications shall be binding only if expressly agreed in writing.
 Cost estimates, drawings, plans and other documents shall remain the property of the Seller who reserves ownership and copyrights in any such documents.
 The Seller undertakes not to disclose information and documents designated as confidential by the Buyer to any third party without the Buyer’s consent.